ibm-cloud-docs/EventStreams/eventstreams117.md

 ### Other limits
 {: #enterprise_limits}

 * Maximum message size: 1 MB
 * Maximum concurrently active Kafka clients: 10000
+* Maximum record key size when using REST Producer API is 4K
+* Maximum record value size when using REST Producer API is 64K